winstonmhango23/air-framework-tutorials/series-tutorials/03-routing-and-http-methods.md

 ### DELETE Requests

-DELETE is used for removing resources:
+DELETE is used for removing resources.
+Like PUT, it's idempotent.

 ```python
 @app.delete("/api/users/{user_id}")